 Mount Pleasant is one of the few dairy farms remaining in this area of North Worcestershire, and the only one which is regularly available for school visits.
 Each visit is tailored to complement a schools’ ongoing topic work in relevant areas of the National Curriculum and can cover all aspects of a working farm.
 Centre Manager Nina Hatch is responsible for arranging and structuring the educational content of the school visit and works with Nicky Jennings who delivers the content of the day visits to the visiting schools. .

-The tenant farmers Peter & Emma Charles work and live here with their three young daughters, Georgina, Lucy and Megan.
+The tenant farmers Peter & Emma Charles work and live here with their three daughters, Georgina, Lucy and Megan.
 They operate the dairy farm as a typical modern, commercial unit with approximately 210 milking cows in their herd.
 They own all the cattle and machinery and pay rent to the Bournville Village Trust (BVT) for the land and buildings.
 The farm thus provides the family’s income and is independent from the school farm trust which now has charitable status.
 The dairy cows and the family moved here from Chapmans Hill Farm, Romsley in February 2007 with their original 70 cows.
 They also rent land at the nearby Money Lane Farm where there used to also be a classroom facility for younger children.
 The Charles family still rent land and farm buildings at Chapmans Hill where they can graze and house heifers (young cows) who do not need milking.
 Money Lane Farm site is now used for arable crops.
 Since September 2017 owing to the restructuring of a BVT farm which is adjacent to Mount Pleasant they have rented additional grazing and arable land.
 This will provide more grass for the cows to eat, but also the opportunity to grow more arable crops in some of these fields and keep some beef cattle.